Ultra High Energy Cosmic Rays: The disappointing model: Assumptions and features of the model

-The results are presented in Fig.~\ref{fig:Emax}.
-In calculations we use a homogeneous distribution of the sources without cosmological evolution (evolution parameter $m=0$) and with maximal redshift $z_{\rm max}=4$.
-As a criterion of contradiction we choose an excess of calculated proton flux at energy (4 - 5)~EeV, where Auger data show the dominance of nuclei.
-The contradiction has a different character for different values of $\gamma_g$.
-For the steep spectra $\gamma_g \approx 2.6 - 2.7$ the Auger spectrum shape and flux are well described by $E_p^{\rm max} \sim 10^{20} - 10^{21}$~eV and contradiction occurs only due to mass composition.
-The extreme case is given by $\gamma_g=2.8$ and is displayed in the left panel of Fig.~\ref{fig:Emax}.
-All curves with $E_{\rm max} \geq 10$~EeV are below the data points at $E > 5$~EeV and these curves are excluded only by prediction of pure proton composition at $E \sim (4 - 5)$~EeV, i.e. due to contradiction in mass composition with Auger in very narrow energy range.
-For the flat generation spectra the contradiction is very pronounced: the predicted total proton flux exceeds the observed one.
-It can be seen in Fig.~\ref{fig:Emax} for extreme case $\gamma_g=2.0$ when for $E_{\rm max}= 5$~EeV the calculated proton flux exceeds the observed one at $E \approx 2$~EeV.
-We conclude that with some redundancy $E_p^{\rm max} \sim (4 - 10)$~EeV for all generation indices in the range 2.0 - 2.8.
-Maximum energy of acceleration for Iron is $E_{\rm Fe}^{\rm max} \sim (100 - 300)$~EeV.
+For steep source generation functions with $\gamma_g \simeq 2.6 - 2.7$ the shape and flux of the Auger spectrum may be described by $E_p^{\rm max} \sim 10^{20} - 10^{21}$~eV; the contradiction occurs only in data on mass composition.
+The extreme case, given by $\gamma_g=2.8$, is displayed in the left panel of Fig.~\ref{Fig4}.
+In fact all curves with $E_{\rm max} \geq 10$~EeV are below the data points at $E > 5$~EeV and hence compatible with Auger energy spectrum.
+However, these curves are excluded by prediction of the pure proton composition at $E \sim (4 - 5)$~EeV, i.e.\ due to contradiction in mass composition in a very narrow energy range (see Fig.~\ref{Fig4}).

+For flat generation spectra the contradiction is very pronounced: the predicted total proton flux exceeds the observed one.
+It can be seen in the right panel of Fig.~\ref{Fig4} for another extreme case, $\gamma_g=2.0$: for $E_{\rm max}= 5$~EeV the calculated proton flux exceeds the observed one at $E \approx 2$~EeV.